Bankruptcy Forms - Bankruptcy

 The US Bankruptcy Code allows individuals and businesses to file a voluntary petition and seek a fresh start.
 US Legal Forms offers professionally prepared bankruptcy form packages that have all the US bankruptcy court forms you need to file a voluntary petition for bankruptcy in your state, as well as all the needed bankruptcy discharge papers.

 How do I file bankruptcy?
-Chapter 7 Bankrupt
+Bankruptcy Chapter 11

 There’s no need to hire an expensive bankruptcy lawyer in order to file for bankruptcy.
 US Legal Forms offers voluntary bankruptcy form packages for each state, authored and grouped by our state-certified lawyers.
 Inside you’ll find answers to the question “What is bankruptcy?” and the forms you need in each particular case with the respective papers.
 Our bankruptcy form packages include all the related court forms and templates you need for filing bankruptcy, along with step-by-step instructions and a helpful how-to guide.

 What is the difference between Chapter 7 bankruptcy and Chapter 13 bankruptcy?
-How Can I File For Bankruptcy
+Business Going Bankrupt

 For an individual filing a voluntary petition for personal bankruptcy, the difference is the ability to repay creditors.
 In a Chapter 7 no asset case, if the debtor passes the Means Test, the debts may be discharged and the creditors barred from further seeking collection.
 If the debtor is unable to pass the Means Test and can repay creditors, a Chapter 13 plan, also called a “wage earner plan”, will be formulated in a Chapter 13 bankruptcy to repay creditors.
 Therefore a Chapter 7 bankruptcy form differs from a Chapter 13 form.

 What are some of the changes made to the U.S. Bankruptcy Code in 2005?
-Bankruptcy Law
+Bankruptcy Filings

 Under the 2005 changes made to the Bankruptcy Code and rules, individuals filing a voluntary petition for bankruptcy and seeking a discharge under Chapter 7 must pass the Means Test.
 The Means Test is designed to prove the debtor has a no asset case and is unable to repay creditors.
 Other significant changes included the requirement to complete a debtor education and credit counseling course.
 The new bankruptcy rules apply to non-attorney preparers regarding disclosures to clients and completion of a certificate of non-attorney preparer.